-Our 36 day Central Asian Madventure is a popular budget tour that takes you through the incredible ‘Stans’ visiting ancient Silk Road towns and beautiful natural landscapes, suitable for all ages and anyone with a passion for true adventure travel!
+Our 36 day Central Asian expedition is a popular budget overland tour that takes you through the incredible 5 Stans visiting ancient Silk Road towns such as Samarkand & Bukhara as well as beautiful natural landscapes such as the Pamir Highway & Lake Song Kol.
+This trip is suitable for all ages and anyone with a passion for true adventure travel!

-On this expedition you will visit iconic sights as well as remote areas of Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan and Kazakhstan.
+On this madventure you will visit 5 countries including Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan & Kazakhstan.

 Length: 36 days